ring-lang/ring/marketing/pwct/README.md

 when developing Ring applications.
 The same could be applied for other textual programming languages when we support them.

+# Improving the Implementation

-# Web and Mobile versions
+## Web and Mobile versions

 We can use PWCT on Desktop, Web & Mobile platforms.